The 20 Best Pontocerebellar Hypoplasia Doctors in Italy

 Rome, IT

-Giovanni Vento practices in Rome, Italy.
+Giovanni Vento practices practicing medicine in Rome, Italy.
 Mr. Vento is rated as an Experienced expert by MediFind in the treatment of Pontocerebellar Hypoplasia.
-His top areas of expertise are Premature Infant, Infant Respiratory Distress Syndrome, Infantile Pneumothorax, and Bronchopulmonary Dysplasia.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Premature Infant, Infant Respiratory Distress Syndrome, Bronchopulmonary Dysplasia, and Infantile Pneumothorax.

 Experienced in Pontocerebellar Hypoplasia